adamkewley/jobson/README.md

 - An authentication layer

-Jobson and [Jobson UI](https://github.com/adamkewley/jobson-ui) were developed on a project where researchers and developers work together on a variety of data pipelines.
+Jobson and [Jobson UI](https://github.com/adamkewley/jobson-ui) were developed on a project where researchers and developers collaborate to develop data pipelines.
 We spent a lot of time handling data requests, explaining how to install applications, explaining how to run applications, tracing requests, etc. Attempts to engineer around the problem with bespoke web servers worked, but those systems were